Visible Wireless Cell Phone Plans Review

 - Cheap unlimited plan

-- Verizon network
+- Verizon network includes 5G

-- No data speed cap (for now)
+- No data speed cap for LTE

-- Data deprioritization and lower quality video streams
+- Data deprioritization

 What we like

 With Visible’s mobile plan, you’ll get unlimited talk, text, and data for $40 a month.
 That’s pretty awesome.
-But what we like most about this plan is not what it has, but what it doesn’t have: no data speed caps, no extra taxes or fees, and no major coverage gaps.
+But what we like most about this plan is not what it has, but what it doesn’t have: no LTE data speed caps, no extra taxes or fees, and no major coverage gaps.

 No data speed caps